Colorado Sports Betting

 Following the US Supreme Court’s 2018 decision to give each state the authority to legalize sports betting, many states such as New Jersey and Delaware immediately jumped on board and started offering legal betting on sports.

 Other states, Colorado included, took a more cautious approach – preferring to take their time and move towards legalization gradually.

 In this guide we’ll explain everything you to know about CO sports betting including:

-- Whether it’s legal to bet on daily fantasy sports (DFS) in Colorado.
+- The daily fantasy sports (DFS) picture in Colorado.

-We’ll also give the current situation some context with a quick Colorado gambling history lesson and take a look at the state’s favorite sports and teams to get an idea of what the betting action is going to focus on when legalization finally comes to the Centennial State.
+We’ll also give the current situation some context with a quick Colorado gambling history lesson and take a look at the state’s favorite sports and teams to get an idea of what the betting action is going to focus on now that legalization has finally come to the Centennial State.

 Colorado Legal Sports Betting at a Glance

 |Quick Facts about Online Sports Betting in Colorado|